 When I’m stuck on what to make for dinner I often turn to soup.
 I always keep containers of chicken broth, pasta and canned beans in the pantry; when you combine those ingredients along with whatever vegetables you’ve got in the fridge you end up with a healthy and easy dinner.
-In this particular case I’ve taken a fairly traditional minestrone soup and added some cheese tortellini instead of the more standard short pasta.
-This tortellini minestrone soup is full of flavor, nutrition and addition of the tortellini helps to keep it kid friendly.
+Minestrone soup is a classic for a reason – it’s quick to make and totally delicious!

 More soup recipes you’ll love

-- 2 zucchini quartered lengthwise and thinly sliced
+- 1/2 cup carrots peeled, quartered and sliced

 - salt and pepper to taste